capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Background
   * Programming Language
   * Quest Description
-* Users must be able to create and customize an Avatar.

 * Users must be able to create parties/rooms of two to four to start a quest.
 * Users must be able to join parties/rooms.
 * Users can add other users.